blblblu/leri/README.md

 ## why?

-I use it mainly to generate some tutorial-like documents from heavily documented source code.
+I used *leri* mainly to generate some tutorial-like documents from heavily documented source code.

 ## features

-leri currently only supports `.go` and `.sas` files, but could be extended easily by defining own regular expressions to match comments that should be interpreted as documentation, (see: `lib/parsing/parser.go` and parser usage in file `lib/commands/genmd.go`).
+*leri* currently only supports `.go` and `.sas` files, but could be extended easily by defining own regular expressions to match comments that should be interpreted as documentation, (see: `lib/parsing/parser.go` and parser usage in file `lib/commands/genmd.go`).

 ## installation